kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-In order to get the route we'll create a url with the geo coordinates and access key.
+In order to get the driving direction from Mapbox we'll create an API request using the geo-coordinates and Mapbox access key.

-The url would look like this:
+This is the template for the API call:

 [https://api.mapbox.com/directions/v5/mapbox/driving/{GEO_COORDINATES_LIST}.json?access_token={MAPBOX_ACCESS_TOKEN}&overview=full&geometries=geojson](https://api.mapbox.com/directions/v5/mapbox/driving/{GEO_COORDINATES_LIST}.json?access_token={MAPBOX_ACCESS_TOKEN}&overview=full&geometries=geojson)

-Add the following code to `server.py`:
+Add the following code to **`server.py`**:

 {% highlight python %}
 # server.py

+# Mapbox driving direction API call
 ROUTE_URL = "https://api.mapbox.com/directions/v5/mapbox/driving/{0}.json?access_token={1}&overview=full&geometries=geojson"

 def create_route_url():
-    # Creat a string containing all the geo coordinates
+    # Create a string with all the geo coordinates
     lat_longs = ";".join(["{0},{1}".format(point["long"], point["lat"]) for point in ROUTE])
-    # Create the url with the geo coordinates and access token
+    # Create a url with the geo coordinates and access token
     url = ROUTE_URL.format(lat_longs, MAPBOX_ACCESS_KEY)
     return url

 {% endhighlight %}

-The function `create_route_url` will create a string containing all the geo coordinates on the route and the Mapbox access token.
+The function **`create_route_url`** will create the API URL with all of our geo-coordinates and the Mapbox access token.

-The following code will use `requests` to run a GET request to Mapbox routing API.
+The **`get_route_data`** function will use **`requests`** to run the API request and return the results as a GeoJSON object:
-Next, the code will convert the result to a geo json feature object that we will return from the `get_route_data` function.

 {% highlight python %}
 # server.py